jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

-In order to do this we (re-)create the handler for ``Integer``, which now makes its computations in ``long`` and returns via a wrapper, that we hope the JIT compiler will in-line, that chooses the representation according to the size of the result:
+In order to do this we (re-)create the handler for ``Integer``, which now makes its computations in ``long`` and returns via a wrapper, that chooses the representation according to the size of the result:

 ..  code-block:: java